online-ml/river/docs/user-guide.quick-start.rst

 1. Create a stream

-   The :class:`WaveformGenerator` generates by default samples with 21 numeric attributes and 3 classes, based on a random differentiation of some base waveforms:
+   The :class:`WaveformGenerator` generates by default samples with 21 numeric attributes and 3 target_values, based on a random differentiation of some base waveforms:

    .. code-block:: python